Like a Prayer (song): Recording

 Madonna had her own opinion of how the different musical instruments should be played to achieve the sound that she envisioned.
 Pratt recalled that after the middle chorus was recorded, she notified the musicians of some changes in the production.
 "Jonathan, do less of the high-hat in the middle eight, and more of a fill towards the end.
-Guy, I want duck eggs [semibreves] on the end, and Chester, bring in your guitar on the second verse," she instructed.
+Guy, I want duck eggs [semibreves] on the end, and Chester, bring in your guitar on the second verse", she instructed.
 The team checked the instructions once more, and did a final recording with vocals and one with the strings.
 Gaitsch heard Madonna telling Leonard that no further recording was to be done for the song.
-Leonard then gave the track to Bill Bottrell for the mixing process.
+Leonard then gave the recording to Bill Bottrell for the mixing process.
 But the producer felt that the bongos and the Latin Percussion would sound really mismatched if Crouch's choir was added, so he removed them.
-For the introduction, Leonard used some guitar recordings by musician Prince, who had been asked by Madonna to contribute to the track.
+For the introduction, Leonard used some guitar recordings by Prince, who had been asked by Madonna to contribute to the song.
 He recalled in 2014 that no other music by Prince was used on the release, but some effects around the choruses might have been his.
-Shep Pettibone and Bill Bottrell remixed the 12" versions of the track.
+Shep Pettibone and Bill Bottrell remixed the 12-inch versions of the song with more of Prince’s guitar playing featured.